Raja-12377/Data-Science-Project-Series/README.md

 The dataset is loaded and essential columns ('date', 'close', 'high', 'low', 'open', 'volume') are extracted.
 Duplicates and null values are checked, and descriptive statistics are calculated.
-Correlation between variables is visualized using a heatmap and pair plots.
+Correlation between variables is visualized using a heatmap and pair plots.Box plots and line plots also are used to analyze the distribution of stock prices.

 ![SP corr](https://github.com/Raja-12377/Data-Science-Project-Series/assets/93259031/293be024-a649-42af-9676-6849cfe3bc86)

-Box plots are used to analyze the distribution of stock prices.

 ![SP line](https://github.com/Raja-12377/Data-Science-Project-Series/assets/93259031/02b22c67-8d5b-41de-ae8d-fdb5b63e18ff)